hyperledger/fabric/docs/source/build_network.rst

           your own chaincode, see the :doc:`chaincode4ade` tutorial.

 .. note:: These instructions use the Fabric chaincode lifecycle introduced in
-          the v2.0 Alpha release.
+          the v2.0 release.
 If you would like to use the previous lifecycle to install and instantiate a chaincode, visit the v1.4 version of the `Building your first network tutorial <https://hyperledger-fabric.readthedocs.io/en/release-1.4/build_network.html>`__.

 Applications interact with the blockchain ledger through ``chaincode``.
 Therefore we need to install a chaincode on every peer that will execute and